SorenEricMent/psychosis/README.md

 - Interface names
 - Template names
 ### Constraint check
-Psychosis provides in-edit neverallow, and dontaudit violation hecks.
+Psychosis provides in-edit neverallow, and dontaudit violation checks.
 Psychosis will also prompt you if a rule is not in effect due to factors like policy capability.
 ### Hinting
 Psychosis will hint you on using interfaces.
 When you created a rule that can be allowed via interface, you will be prompted to use that interface.